alexjackson1/tx/README.md

 1. The transformer architecture and related algorithms use JAX, instead of PyTorch, for better performance and hardware acceleration.
 2. In-keeping with the functional paradigm of JAX, the library and API are designed to be more functional in nature and embrace the [Flax philosophy](https://flax.readthedocs.io/en/latest/philosophy.html).
+   1. This avoids the use of hooks as global state in TransformerLens.
 3. Module definitions use a 'single batch' style made possible by `jax.vmap` (reducing cognitive load and improving readability).

 ## License